 Marissa Mayer – Yahoo!, President & CEO

 Oh!
-And she’s a big ol’ nerd as evidenced by her quote in an interview in Vogue Magazine’s Yahoo’s Marissa Mayer: Hail To The Chief piece published earlier this year where, looking stunning of course, she talks about her age in terms of numbers.
+And she’s a big ol’ nerd as evidenced by her quote in an interview in Vogue Magazine’s Yahoo’s Marissa Mayer: Hail To The Chief piece published earlier this year where she talks about her age in terms of numbers.